-The UK is a fairly small island with some very crowded skies.
-The need to protect commercial airline operations has resulted in little space left over for recreational fliers, and even this has to be shared with military jets.
-Flying cross country in the UK therefore usually involves complex navigation around airspace that you must not enter.
+The United Kingdom (UK) is made up of four countries, England, Northern Ireland, Scotland and Wales (Cymru).
+The UK has some very crowded skies; the need to protect commercial airline operations has resulted in little space left over for recreational fliers, and even this has to be shared with military jets.
+Because of this, flying cross country in the UK will almost always involve complex navigation around airspace that you must not enter.

-The UK has very few mountains, so hills of 100 to 200 metres (top-to-bottom) are usually dynamically soared in winds of 25km/h or so.
-Good reverse launching skills are a must for visiting paraglider pilots, and all visiting pilots need to be aware that hills in the South East of the country can get very busy, with hang glider and paraglider pilots of mixed abilities often sharing the same hill.
+Good reverse launching skills are a must for visiting paraglider pilots.
+Hills are usually dynamically soared in winds of 25km/h or so, whilst trying to locate usable thermals.
+Visiting pilots should also be aware that hills in South-East England can get very busy, with hang glider and paraglider pilots of mixed abilities often sharing the same hill.

-UK flying sites are looked after by the local BHPA recreational club.
+UK flying sites are looked after by around 60 local BHPA recreational clubs.
 Access to those flying sites has often been the result of lengthy, and sometimes difficult, negotiations with local landowners, farmers and graziers.
-Most UK flying sites are therefore subject to site rules which have been put in place by the local club to try to ensure the safety of pilots flying the site, and continued access to that site for the forseable future.
+Most UK flying sites are therefore subject to site rules which have been put in place by the local club to try to ensure the safety of pilots flying the site, and continued access to that site for the foreseeable future.

 BHPA members carry £5 million third-party insurance cover as a result of their BHPA membership, and most UK flying sites have been negotiated on that basis.
 Visiting overseas pilots will therefore need to carry proof of suitable third-party insurance cover, and be able to produce an IPPI card to show that they are suitably qualified to fly a particular site.